 Be careful of what you eat; while the clot is repairing the wounds in your mouth, try not to disturb it.
-As a result, avoid carbonated beverages, alcohol, and drink using a straw whenever possible.
+As a result, avoid carbonated beverages, and alcohol, as well as drinking using a straw whenever possible.
 It will be difficult to chew or eat correctly for a few days for it may irritate the operated area, but you can eat soft, mushy food that might include:

-- Baked or cooked beans – also a good source of protein!
+- Baked or cooked beans – are a great source of protein!

 - Bananas- They are rich in vitamins and minerals as well as help you keep yourself full.

 - Avocado- Well, it is the boss of them all.
 Have it, and you’ll know what potential it has!